What is an abortion?

 Abortions can be performed at up to week 16 of pregnancy.
 Between 16 and 20 weeks, 2 doctors must approve the procedure.
 After 20 weeks an abortion can only be performed for medical reasons, such as if the pregnancy is putting your life in danger.

 Abortions can be performed at up to week 24 of pregnancy.
 After 24 weeks, 2 doctors must approve the procedure.

 Abortions can be performed before 20 weeks of pregnancy.
 Abortions after 20 weeks are very restricted.

 How much does an abortion cost?

-Apart from the cost of the actual procedure, many women may need to travel to get an abortion.
-Termination services are not easily accessible in rural and remote areas.
+Apart from the cost of the actual procedure, consider that you may need to travel to get an abortion.
+Abortion services are not easily to access in rural and remote areas.

 Can I get counselling before an abortion?

 Yes, you can.
 Counselling is when you talk to a trained health professional in a safe space, both about the procedure and about your thoughts and feelings.
 It is an important part of the decision making process when you are thinking about having an abortion.
 You should understand all of your options and make the decision that is right for you.